NexPort-Solutions/premier-responder-documentation/General Questions.md

 contain hyperlinks.
 Selecting a hyperlink performs an action such as opening a procedure window or changing the complaint selection.
-The primary questions are created in the [Universal Questions Editor](General%20Questions%20Editor.htm) found in the administrator application.
+The primary questions are created in the [Universal Questions Editor](General Questions Editor.md) found in the administrator application.

 <figure><img src=".gitbook/assets/General Questions_files/image001.png" alt=""><figcaption></figcaption></figure>